vevelle-95/DesAlgo-Project/README.md

-# DesAlgo Repository for Project Creation
+# DesAlgo Repository for Project Creation and Documentation
 Design and Analysis of Algorithms Documentation of Codes for Project Presentation